 Just check out the last two rows: % change from 1 to 100 and 1 to 1000 are almost same.

 But they should be: ((100-1)/1)*100% = 99% and ((1000-1)/1)*100% = 999%

 Whatever methods you use, you will get no correct results.

 Solution: Show N/A (or anything) when the % change of negative numbers appears

 We shall use this formula:

 Check out the image below.
-When any of the two values is negative, the formula returns “N/A” value.
+When any of the two values is negative, the formula returns the “N/A” value.

 - Excel formula to calculate the percentage of the grand total (4 Easy Ways)

 - Percentage Difference Between Two Numbers In Excel (Using Formula)

 Calculating the difference between two positive or negative numbers in Excel is actually very simple.
 The complexity comes when you try to find the percentage change between positive and negative or two negative numbers.
 I hope this article gives you a good guide on the topics.
 If you have any confusion, let me know in the comment box.